 Retail communities: fans who will fight for your survival

 The power of creating retail communities had already been proven before Covid-19.

 Billion-dollar brands have been built solely around this concept in recent years.
-Peloton, which ultimately only sells an exercise bikes, sells thee idea of community to its customers.
+Peloton, who ultimately only sells exercise bikes, sells thee idea of community to its customers.
 Customers might think they’re buying a product, but really they’re buying a ticket to the world’s biggest and trendiest fitness club.

 Meanwhile Glossier has raised its value beyond a billion dollars largely through its social media community.
 Seeing a Glossier pop-up or viewing its Instagram feed, it would be hard to argue that any traditional retailing is happening.
 This is a community of brand-obsessed fans, sharing and engaging.
 Buying make-up is almost a by-product.

 Now, throughout the world, we’re likely to see brands that built communities coping better than brands that are simply transactional.
 Huge retailers with great ecommerce platforms and a big high street presence are suffering in part because the relationship they had with customers was fickle and functional.
 Did their customers really love them?
 Or were they just the easiest or cheapest to buy from?

 Meanwhile, brands with communities can appeal to their fans for help.
 After all, fans will fight for your survival.
 Customers can simply find someone else.

 Of course, this isn’t a black and white issue.
 Some large discount retailers will prosper in a post-Covid world in which customers have less disposable income.
 But retailers with real communities of fans will be better protected than anyone.